Marital Agreement Attorneys Morris County, NJ

 To learn more about the specifics of prenuptial agreements, their benefits, and how our prenuptial agreement attorneys can help you, be sure to view our prenuptial agreements page.

 Mid-Marital Agreement Attorneys

 As the name suggests, mid marital agreements are created after you and your spouse have already married.
 Like prenuptial agreements, mid marital agreements can contain terms outlining potential issues such as ownership of assets, businesses or properties, or alimony.
 Mid-marriage agreements can also simply be an update of an already existing prenuptial agreement; as certain aspects of your marriage or financial situation change, a previously drafted prenuptial agreement may need to be updated to reflect these changing circumstances.

 Mid-marriage agreements can be important for solidifying the stability of your marriage, but it is important to remember that for them to be legally binding, each party must retain their own legal counsel, or sign a document waiving their right to counsel.
-While a party may waive their right to counsel, it is still highly recommended that you employ the services of an experienced Mendham marital agreement attorney in order to ensure not only that your agreement is legally binding, but that it is an accurate and fair reflection of your specific needs and concerns.
+While a party may waive their right to counsel, it is still highly recommended that you employ the services of an experienced Mendham marital agreement attorney to ensure not only that your agreement is legally binding, but that it is an accurate and fair reflection of your specific needs and concerns.

 Cohabitation Agreement Attorneys

 Not only can married couples sign agreements which protect and plan for their future, unmarried couples who lived together can also draft a cohabitation agreement that outlines and covers potential future issues.
 Agreements for non-married couples may be even more important for those couples than they are for married couples, as a cohabitation agreement can bestow certain rights normally associated with marriage to the unmarried couple.

 Some of the important terms and rights a cohabitation agreement can grant and cover include:

 - The distribution of property in case of death or the dissolution of the relationship

-- Giving power of attorney or advanced health care directive rights to the partners
+- Establishing powers of attorney or advanced health care directives

 - Financial support during or after the relationship